Calculate 3 Types of Profit Margin in Excel

 Now before showing you the method, I should mention that there is no built-in function for calculating the Gross Profit Margin in Excel.
 That’s why to calculate the Gross Profit Margin, we are going to follow the standard equation of Gross Profit Margin.

-= (Total Revenue - Expense on Raw Materials)/ Total Revenue
+The formula to calculate gross profit margin, Gross Profit Margin= (Total Revenue – Expense on Raw Materials)/Total Revenue

 = (B2-B3)/B2